What is L-Dex® ?

 Why Have an L-Dex Measurement?

-- L-Dex measurements are a quick, non-invasive and sensitive method for aiding in the clinical assessment of lymphedema of the arm.
+- L-Dex measurements are a quick, non-invasive and sensitive method for aiding in the clinical assessment of lymphedema of the arm and leg in women and the leg in men..

-- L-Dex measurements can help your healthcare professional accurately monitor lymphedema whether in the early (hidden) or late stages.
+- L-Dex measurements can help your healthcare professional accurately measure extracellular fluid differences of the limbs at all stages of lymphedema.

 - L-Dex measurements made each time you see your healthcare professional can help them: